dotnetAbhi/Cricket_Case_Study/README.md

 Split teams into Group A and Group B,
 Sort teams based on scores,
 Select Top 2 teams from each group,
-Merge selected teams into Group C
+Merge selected teams into Group C,
 Sort Group C and determine:,

 Final 2 teams.